rustaceanrob/rustaceanrob/README.md

 ### About
 - Formally worked as a machine learning engineer
-- Orange pilled Bitcoin maximalist
+- Orange-pilled Bitcoin maximalist
-- Dependant on Tailwind CSS
+- Dependent on Tailwind CSS
 - Firebase user

 ### Stats